 4 – 4″ wide strips, 60″ long

-2. Begin pinning the 5″ wide strips to the back of the wreath form.
+Begin pinning the 5″ wide strips to the back of the wreath form.

-The felt is now level with the front of the wreath.
+After two rows have been added to the center and two rows added to the outer edge, the felt is now level with the front of the wreath.

 4. Cover the form

-Once your felt is level with the front you need to cover the form with some of the excess felt, so that the green doesn’t show through.
+Once your felt is level with the front you need to cover the form with some of the excess felt so that the green doesn’t show through.